bareos/bareos/docs/manuals/source/TasksAndConcepts/StorageBackends.rst

 ^^^^^^^^^^^^^^

 If you use AWS S3 object storage and want to debug your bareos setup, it is recommended to turn on the server access logging in your bucket properties.
-You will see if bareos gets to try writing into your bucket or not.
+This will allow you to determine whether Bareos attempted to write to your bucket or not.

 .. _SdBackendGfapi: